Giving more to the causes you care about and less to the IRS is not a contradiction.

 A charitable remainder trust is an irrevocable trust that pays an income stream to you or other named beneficiaries for a period of years or for life, with the remaining assets passing to one or more charities at the end of the trust term.

-The mechanics make it particularly useful for clients holding highly appreciated, low-basis assets — real estate, concentrated stock positions, or a business interest — who want to diversify without triggering a large capital gains tax.
-When you transfer an appreciated asset into a CRT, the trust can sell it without paying capital gains tax, reinvest the proceeds, and pay you a higher income stream than you'd receive if you sold the asset yourself and paid the tax first.
+The mechanics make it particularly useful for clients holding highly appreciated, low-basis assets (real estate, concentrated stock positions, or a business interest) who want to diversify without triggering a large capital gains tax.
+When you transfer an appreciated asset into a CRT, the trust can sell it without paying capital gains tax, reinvest the proceeds, and pay you a higher income stream than you would receive if you sold the asset yourself and paid the tax first.

 You also receive a partial charitable income tax deduction at the time of contribution, based on the present value of the charitable remainder interest.